 My most recent read is billed as Book 6 in the Project Enterprise series.
 The main character is Arian Teraz, a young woman whose place in the universe is destined to be an arranged marriage a tilling some farmland on a rather primitive planet.
 Right before she must marry, a mysterious ship lands in front of her and invites her to take a chance on another life.
 As the ship leaves her home planet, they are attacked, and somehow she steers the ship through a wormhole.
 On the other side of that is a pilot named Cooper.
 This is where fans of Project Enterprise novels will see how this story fits into the series.

 Found Girl contains the snappy dialogue, action, and Jones’ trademark blend of science fiction and fantasy elements.
-I read the Amazon Kindle version, which is $4.99 at this writing.
+I read an eBook version, which is $4.99 at this writing.

 My sister offered me tickets to a play a while back, War Horse.
 Since I didn’t get a chance to make the show, I decided to put the film version in my queue at Netflix.
 Okay, historical films are not my usual genre, but this is one heck of an impressive story.
 The main character is indeed a horse, a half thoroughbred named Joey, born somewhere in the UK.
 The story begins with his birth and follows him through his adventures, from being sold at auction to a poor drunkard who couldn’t afford him, to his training by that man’s son, young Albert, to his forced sale to an army officer, who is about to embark on a journey to Europe at the beginning of World War I. Although the horse is the primary focus, the audience learns that Albert joins the army in hopes of finding Joey, and the action switches back and forth a few times, as the characters come closer together during the fighting in France.
 This war is depicted in detail at times, yet there is an almost surreal look to the filmography.
 If a war can be pretty, there are times when this one is.
 But, there are times when it is heart wrenchingly terrible, too.
 From a strictly historical viewpoint, I had no idea the role that horses played in WWI, and that millions of them not only fought, but died in service.